Andreas Glück

-Andreas Glück is a German surgeon and politician of the Free Democratic Party (FDP) who has been serving as a Member of the European Parliament since 2019.
+Andreas Glück is a German surgeon and politician.
+A member of the Alliance of Liberals and Democrats for Europe, he has been serving as a Member of the European Parliament since 2019.

-Early life and education
+Education

-In 1997 Glück spent three months in Bosnia and Herzegovina for the aid organization HELP.
-Afterwards he studied human medicine at the University of Tübingen.
+In 1997, Glück spent three months in Bosnia and Herzegovina for the aid organization HELP.
+Afterwards, he studied human medicine at the University of Tübingen.

-Career
+Medical career

 Early in his career, Glück worked as an assistant doctor in the surgery department of the Reutlingen district hospitals.
 Since 2009, he has been practicing as a specialist in surgery.

 Political career

 From the 2011 state elections to 2018, Glück was as a member of the Landtag of Baden-Württemberg.
 From 2016 until 2018, he served as his parliamentary group's deputy chairman.

 Glück has been a Member of the European Parliament since the 2019 European elections.
 He has since been serving on the Committee on the Environment, Public Health and Food Safety.
 In 2022, he also joined the Special Committee on the COVID-19 pandemic.

 In addition to his committee assignments, Glück is part of the Parliament's Delegation for relations with South Africa.
 He is also a member of the European Parliament Intergroup on Freedom of Religion or Belief and Religious Tolerance, the European Parliament Intergroup on Seas, Rivers, Islands and Coastal Areas and the MEPs Against Cancer group.